ananeridev/creational-patterns-project/README.md

-# Creational Design Patterns EN-USA 🇺🇸
+# Creational Design Patterns EN-US 🇺🇸
 Each pattern describes a problem that occurs frequently.
 Describes a solution that can be used other times in practice and always adapt to another solution that may or may not be exsitent.

 Part of these notes are from my learning from the course "Design Patterns in Java - COD3R" and the book "GOF - Design Patterns: Reusable Object Oriented Software Elements"

 ...

-# Factory Method
+## Factory Method
 It is a pattern that defines the instantiation of other classes.

 ** My Problem:**